Get insider access

 Best Monitors

-When looking for a new PC monitor, deciding exactly where to start searching can be difficult.
-Many different types of monitors are available with various sizes, resolutions, panel types, and refresh rates, so buying a new monitor isn't a straightforward process, and there's no perfect solution for everyone.
-While most people would be happy with basic monitors that don't provide many features and are good enough for everyday use, there are plenty of options that offer extra perks for different uses.
+When looking for a new monitor, deciding exactly where to start searching can be difficult.
+There are many different types of monitors available with various sizes, resolutions, panel types, and refresh rates, so buying a new monitor isn't a straightforward process, and there's no perfect solution for everyone.
+While most people would be happy with a basic monitor that's good enough for everyday use, there are plenty of options that offer extra perks for different uses.

-The best PC monitors are versatile, so most people can get them for whatever they need.
-The best models usually have good picture quality and a high enough resolution for detailed images.
-However, some monitors are designed for specific uses, like those for gaming, office work, or content creation, so it's important to think about how you'll use it.
+The best PC monitors are usually focused on gaming but also provide high-end picture quality, so they're versatile, and you can use them for anything from gaming to simply browsing the web.
+You can also consider well-rounded budget monitors, but those tend to have worse picture quality and fewer features than higher-end models.
+On top of that, some monitors are designed for specific uses, like those for gaming, office work, or content creation, so it's important to think about how you'll use it.
 If you aren't sure what to look for in a monitor, or if the marketing terms confuse you, check out our monitor guides.

-We've bought and tested over 300 monitors, and below, you'll find our picks for the best computer monitors available to buy.
-If you have a more specific usage in mind, check out our recommendations for the best photo editing monitors, the best 4k HDR monitors, and the best portable monitors.
+We've bought and tested over 335 monitors, and below, you'll find our picks for the best displays available.
+If you have a more specific usage in mind, check out our recommendations for the best multimedia monitors, the best 4k HDR monitors, and the best gaming monitors.
 You can also see all our monitor recommendations.
+If you want more than just a monitor, look into the best home printers.

 1. Best Monitor